A830 road: History

 The historic Road to the Isles is an ancient drove road which leaves General Wade's military road from Stirling to Inverness at Tummel Bridge, along the northern banks of the River Tummel and Loch Rannoch roughly along the present day B846.
 Where today's road runs out the old road continued over Rannoch Moor past Corrour Old Lodge towards Kings House on the A82, over the Devil's Staircase and past Kinlochleven, to meet the present A830 at Fort William.

 Before the 19th century, there was no established road beyond Glenfinnan.
 The area beyond this to Mallaig was known as the Na Garbh-Chriochain (The Rough Bounds) and was part of the Lordship of the Isles of Clan Donald, then part of the estates of Clan Macdonald of Clanranald.
 In 1803, Thomas Telford campaigned for government funding to build a "Parliamentary Road" across the estate from Banavie and Corpach towards Arisaig.
 The road was described as the "Loch-na-Gaul" road.

 The road was constructed by Thomas Telford in the early 19th century.
 It remained a single-track road throughout most of the 20th century, with the final section being upgraded in 2009.
 As the Road to the Isles, it has been celebrated as a historic part of Scottish culture.

 In the late 1930s, a proposal was put forward in parliament to extend the A830 along the coast of the mainland as far as Kyle of Lochalsh.
 This was dismissed as being prohibitively expensive and of little practical use.

 The road was predominantly single-track until the late 20th century.
 By 1954, a 6 long ton weight limit had been imposed on the road. while a report in 1965 showed there were still 30 miles of single-track along the route.
-In 1969, the section between Craigag and Glenfinnan was widened, and a new bridge over the Caledonian Canal at Banavie was built the following year.
+In 1969, the section between Craigag and Glenfinnan was upgraded to a two-way road and realigned in some places.
+A new bridge over the Caledonian Canal at Banavie was built the following year.
 The poor quality of the A830 enabled the West Highland Line to remain open; it was marked for closure in the Beeching Report but this was not done because it was impractical to run a replacement bus service along the parallel road.
 In August 1991, a group of protestors, organised by a local councillor, blockaded the road as a protest over lack of improvements.

 In 2007, the road was assessed by the Institute of Advanced Motorists as being 1 of 11 roads in the UK having a "1 star" dangerous section along it.
 In April 2009, the final single-track section of A830 between Arisaig and Lochailort (the only such example left on a British trunk road) was bypassed by a modern replacement as part of a £23.4m upgrade.
 The 7.4 mi bypassed section has been handed to the local authority for maintenance and designated the B8008.